 Metro offers its employees deferred compensation plans created in accordance with Internal Revenue Code Section 457 and 401(k) plans.
 The plans, available to all Metro employees, permit employees to defer a portion of their salary until future years.
-The deferred compensation is not available to employees until termination, retirement, death, or unforeseeable emergency.
+The deferred compensation is not available (except through a retirement loan) to employees until termination, retirement, death, or unforeseeable emergency.